sundararajan-rajendr/SONiC/doc/mgmt/SONiC_Management_Framework_WatermarkTelemetryInterval.md

 N/A
 # 2 Functionality
 ## 2.1 Target Deployment Use Cases
+N/A
 ## 2.2 Functional Description
+N/A

 # 3 Design
 ## 3.1 Overview
 ## 3.2 DB Changes
-### 3.2.1 CONFIG DB
+### 3.2.1 ConfigDB
-This feature will enable users to create/show configuration changes to CONGIG DB
+This feature will enable users to make/show configuration changes to ConfigDB
 ### 3.2.2 APP DB
+N/A
 ### 3.2.3 STATE DB
+N/A
 ### 3.2.4 ASIC DB
+N/A
 ### 3.2.5 COUNTER DB
+N/A
 ## 3.3 Switch State Service Design
 ### 3.3.1 Orchestration Agent
+N/A
 ### 3.3.2 Other Process
+N/A

 ## 3.4 SyncD
+N/A
 ## 3.5 SAI
+N/A

 ## 3.6 User Interface
 ### 3.6.1 Data Models
+Supported SONiC YANG attributes:
 **sonic-watermark-telemetry.yang**
 ````
 module: sonic-watermark-telemetry